Team-Skyslackers/Skyslackers/README.md

 7. The background music and the pattern of incoming blaster bolts is customisable.
 Players can choose to play their favourite songs and design their own blaster bolt patterns for greater challenge and fun.
 8. Two-player mode for more interesting gaming experience.
 9. An online database that stores all the maps available (a map includes the song itself and specifically designed blaster bolt pattern) with different levels of difficulty.
 Players can choose maps they like to play with.
-10. A complementary program that helps players to make their own maps..
+10. A complementary program that helps players to make their own games.
 Players can either manually design the blaster bolt pattern or let the program randomly generate patterns.
 11. Easy set-up.